YubicoLabs/yed-spoke-example/docs/sections/7-input-script.md

 ---
-layout: page
+layout: docs
-title: The input script step
+title: The Input Script Step
 permalink: /learn/input-script
 ---

-## The input script step
+## The Input Script Step
 ---
 At this point, the Action is getting the shipment address, product, and quantity.
 Now you will use a Script Step to process the input data and create a shipment exact request payload.